mini-os/tcc-nasm-grub-bare-bones/README.md

 ```

 ## Building
-After the dependencies have been built, run `make` to build
+After the dependencies have been built, run `make iso` to build
-`build/kernel.bin`.
+`build/mini.iso`.